How can Australia exercise the power of our cultural inheritance with integrity and impact?

 She was the founding CEO of the Saltwater Freshwater Arts Alliance and director of their annual Saltwater Freshwater Festival.
 She also founded the National Aboriginal Design Agency and was a member of the Australian Government’s Expert Panel on Constitutional Recognition of Indigenous Australians.

 For eight years Alison appeared as a regular panellist on the ABC TV show The New Inventors.
 She is currently Director of the National Australia Day Council and a member of the National Museum of Australia’s Indigenous Reference Group.

-Alex Sloan AM
+Facilitated by Alex Sloan AM

 Alex has been a journalist for over 30 years, including more than 27 years as a broadcaster with the ABC.
 She is highly regarded as an MC, interviewer and facilitator.
 In 2017 Alex was named Canberra Citizen of the Year and in 2018 she was awarded the Member of the Order of Australia.